 Routing Guidelines for PCB Layouts

-Next up, connecting your signal traces to match your schematic guidelines.
-PCB layout best practices recommend that you always place traces as shortly and directly as possible between components.
+Next up, connecting your signal traces to match the nets in your schematic.
+PCB layout best practices recommend that you always place short, direct traces between components when possible, although this may not always be practical in larger boards.
 If your component placement forces horizontal trace routing on one side of the board, then always route traces vertically on the opposite side.
 This is one of many important 2 layer PCB design rules.

 Printed circuit board design rules and PCB layout guidelines become more complex as the number of layers in your stackup increases.
 Your routing strategy will require alternating horizontal and vertical traces in alternating layers unless you separate each signal layer with a reference plane.
 In very complex boards for specialized applications, many of the commonly-touted PCB best practices may no longer apply, and you'll need to follow PCB design guidelines that are particular to your application.

 The ground plane can act as a large heat sink that then transports heat evenly throughout the board.
 Therefore, if a particular via is connected to a ground plane, omitting the thermal relief pads on that via will allow heat to conduct to the ground plane.
 This is preferable to keeping heat trapped near the surface.
-However, this can create a problem if your board is assembled using wave soldering, as you need to keep heat trapped near the surface.
+However, this can create a problem if through-hole components will be assembled on the board using wave soldering as you need to keep heat trapped near the surface.